Quantum Control Landscapes: A Closer Look: Pure-state landscape

 Since then several papers have attempted to show that this result extends to the actual optimization problem over $L^2(0,T)$, i.e., that the fidelity $\F_P$ as a functional over $L^2(0,T)$ only has critical points for which it achieves either its global minimum $0$ or maximum $1$.
-However, the arguments put forward in \cite{rabitz2004a} and \cite{rabitz2004b} rely, without rigourous justification, on the property that the solution functional $f\mapsto U_f(T)$ is of full rank \emph{everywhere}. \cite{hsieh2008b} gives another proof but relies on the same problematic assumption. \cite{rabitz2006a} argues that a certain sequence of expressions starting with equation (14) and (15) therein generate the full Lie algebra generated by $iH_0$ and $iH_1$, and hence, assuming controllability, span the entire Lie algebra $\su(N)$.
-But this procedure only allows one to generate specific linear combinations of commutators~\footnote{There appears to be a mistake in equations (12-15) but our assertion still applies when the corrected expressions are used.}, and, although it may seem plausible, these are not guaranteed to span $\su(N)$.
-For the more general density matrix control problem, \cite{rabitz2006a} similarly assumes that the map $f\mapsto U_f(T)$ is of full rank everywhere to derive that the final state $U_f(T) \rho_0 U_f (T)^{\dag}$ must commute with the observable $A$ at critical points, and hence that $0$ and $1$ are the only critical values for pure states. \cite{ho2006} makes use of the same problematic assumption, referring to \cite{rabitz2006a} as evidence of its validity, to re-derive this critical point characterization, along with the result that all but the global maxima and minima are saddle points. \cite{wu2008} recognises the possibility of singular controls $f$, here of $f\mapsto \Psi_f(T)$ not being full rank for a particular control $f$, along with the issues this raises, yet defers analysis of such points to future work. \cite{wu2009} finally gives a characterization of singular controls and acknowledges that these can be critical points of the performance index that do not correspond to kinematical critical points, but considers only one example involving eigenstates of a four-level system, to conclude based on numerical simulations that singular controls do not appear to be traps for this problem.
+However, the arguments put forward in Ref.~\refcite{rabitz2004a} and \refcite{rabitz2004b} rely, without rigourous justification, on the property that the solution functional $f\mapsto U_f(T)$ is of full rank \emph{everywhere}.
+Ref.~\refcite{hsieh2008b} gives another proof but relies on the same assumption.
+Ref.~\refcite{rabitz2006a} argues that a certain sequence of expressions starting with equation (14) and (15) therein generate the full Lie algebra generated by $iH_0$ and $iH_1$, and hence, assuming controllability, span the entire Lie algebra $\su(N)$.
+But this procedure only allows the generation of specific linear combinations of commutators and, although it may seem plausible, these are not guaranteed to span $\su(N)$.
+For the more general density matrix control problem, Ref.~\refcite{rabitz2006a} similarly assumes that the map $f\mapsto U_f(T)$ is of full rank everywhere to derive that the final state $U_f(T) \rho_0 U_f (T)^{\dag}$ must commute with the observable $A$ at critical points, and hence that $0$ and $1$ are the only critical values for pure states.
+Ref.~\refcite{ho2006} makes use of the same assumption, referring to Ref.~\refcite{rabitz2006a} as evidence of its validity, to re-derive this critical point characterization, along with the result that all but the global maxima and minima are saddle points.
+Ref.~\refcite{wu2008} recognises the possibility of singular controls $f$, here of $f\mapsto \Psi_f(T)$ not being full rank for a particular control $f$, along with the issues this raises, but defers analysis of such points to future work.
+Ref.~\refcite{wu2009} gives some characterization of singular controls and acknowledges that these can be critical points of the performance index that do not correspond to kinematical critical points, but considers only one example involving eigenstates of a four-level system, to conclude based on numerical simulations that singular controls do not appear to be traps for this problem.
+Therefore, the question of the existence of non-kinematic critical points and their nature for the pure-state fidelity~(\ref{eq:FP}), i.e., critical points $f \in L^2(0,T)$ for which $\F_P$ does not assume extremal values, remains open.
+Furthermore, for the observable optimization problem (\ref{eq:FD}) it has been shown that critical points exist that are traps at least to second order, i.e., for which the Hessian is negative semi-definite but the fidelity does not assume its global maximum value\cite{pechen2011}.